MSHOSSAIN96/VLSI-Design-RTL-to-GDSII-/README.md

-**Part 7d gives a step by step example of analytic placement to better understand the mechanics of this process.**
+**Part 7e shifts over to the EDA tools, showing how placement is done in practice within the commercial tools.**

 ![Screenshot 2024-12-08 180926](https://github.com/user-attachments/assets/8c25fec2-abbb-4408-bede-fabb1024372a)